jscraftcamp/jscc19-sessions/babel-plugins/README.md

 - Created a simple babel plugin on ASTExplorer.
 Looked at what babel each visitor function receives as params.
 - Explored plugin developed with TypeScript
-- Looked at how we are using babel to transform simple React code to fully Redux connected components
+- Looked at how we are using babel to transform simple React components to fully Redux connected components.
+If you are interested in trying out the alpha, please get in touch!

 All of the resources and tools explored can be found in the